JennEYoon/datasciY/datasciY.com/mybinder/notebooks/README.md

 ### Date: Dec 28, 2019

-### Date: June 7, 2020 -- moved local repo to Ubuntu/work path.
+### Date: June 7, 2020, moved to datasciY.com repo.
+Need to retest using MyBinder notebooks at new location.